-A Runaway Hideaway is a place The Runaway character can call home (either temporarily or permanently).
+A Runaway Hideaway is a place The Runaway can call home (either temporarily or permanently).

 The form it takes will vary wildly depending on the story's genre, setting, and plot.
 It can range from an abandoned city to a campsite in the woods, though it doesn't necessarily need to be a desolate or abandoned landscape.
 Some runaways go to orphanages or the homes of trusted relatives (if they have any).
 It may even be a brothel or the home of a kind stranger.
-There are several main subtypes of this trope:
+The shelter could go one of several ways:

 - It's a relative or friend's house.
 In Real Life this isn't the best course of action, as your guardians would presumably look for you here.
 However, if the friends and/or relatives are upstanding, they might be able to help if the runaway is escaping abuse.

+- There is no place to go.
 An especially naïve character may run away from home and into the Big Scary World without having a plan.
-This type is the most likely to end up in a stranger's house, which can lead to a bad end if said stranger turn out to be a crazy pervert or Serial Killer.
+This type is the most likely to end up in a stranger's house, which can lead to a bad end if said stranger turns out to be a crazy pervert or Serial Killer.

-The runaway has heard rumors of a place where runaways of all shapes and sizes can take shelter, and decides this is the place to try their luck.
-If people are disappearing in the story, they may end up here.
+- It's a place where runaways of all shapes and sizes can take shelter.
+If people are disappearing in the story, they almost always end up here.
 Characters may run here just for yuks, to see if the Urban Legend is true.
+In more lighthearted stories, this ends up being a circus, which they run off to in the hopes of becoming a Circus Brat.